Advertisement

 An English class discussion on a novel about the Warsaw Ghetto is directed in such a way that it becomes a conversation about what students can do to combat injustice they witness in their own lives.
 A journal-writing session first includes a discussion on what it must feel like to be a foster child.
 A lesson aimed specifically at emotional skills has students naming conflicts that create the most stress for them and coming up with ways to abate that stress.
 And teachers working on an interdisciplinary Web project on genocide meet to come up with ways to engage the students on a personal, emotional level.

-• From the school's television station, BFBN (Benjamin Franklin Broadcast News), a daily student news and public service show produced by eighth graders is broadcast throughout the Ridgewood community on the local cable station.
-Bencivenga calls BFBN the "centerpiece" of the school.
-It started out with just a few pieces of equipment and has grown over ten years to include two rooms of sophisticated video and audio gear.
-The students' public service spots stem from their own research on topics ranging from the dangers of marijuana to alternatives to animal dissections to sleep deprivation.
-Maurice Elias, Rutgers University psychology professor and creator of a social and emotional learning (SEL) program that is used at BF, says the television show alone "embodies SEL on multiple levels."
-The act of producing the show is a community service activity, the work itself requires teamwork, goal-setting, planning, listening, and cooperation, "and the content of the programs often addresses positive character development themes."
+Maurice Elias, a Rutgers University psychology professor and creator of a program in social and emotional learning used at Benjamin Franklin, says the television show alone "embodies SEL on multiple levels."
+The act of producing the show, he adds, is a community-service activity, the work itself requires teamwork, goal setting, planning, listening, and cooperation, "and the content of the programs often addresses positive character development themes."
 Plus, notes one student producer, the programs have an impact.
 "Kids listen to kids."

 Principal Tony Bencivenga leads a sixth-grade workshop on social and emotional learning.